713koukou-naizaa/db-backup/README.md

 # db-backup

 ## Overview
 `db-backup` is a bash script that automates the backup of a database using `mariadb-dump`.
+This script also compresses the backup using `zip` and logs the backup process to a .log file.
+It also deletes backups older than 15 days.
+It originally made to automatically backup the database of [Comus Party](https://github.com/ValbionGroup/Comus-Party).

 ## Features
 - Backs up a database using `mariadb-dump`.